OnStepX ConfiguratorOnStep Configuration Generator

 2. Install PlatformIO (Python package)

-5. Run pio run -e esp32 (or one of teensy32 / teensy40 / teensy41 / blackpill_f411 / f446_fysetc_s6 / skr_pro_f407, plus the SHC and SWS variants).
-PlatformIO downloads the MCU toolchain and any external libraries OnStepX needs, then compiles.
+5. Run pio run -e <env> — the env is selected from the Target MCU dropdown on the Compile tab.
+OnStepX builds use esp32 / teensy32 / teensy40 / teensy41 / blackpill_f411 / f446_fysetc_s6 / skr_pro_f407; SHC builds use the shc_* variants; SWS builds use sws_esp32 or sws_esp8266.
+PlatformIO downloads the MCU toolchain and any external libraries the project needs, then compiles.

 6. Bundle the outputs (firmware binary, bootloader, partitions, and — for ESP32 — a pre-merged single-file image) into firmware-<uuid>.zip, published as a 1-day-retention workflow artifact